 When we set our premiums at policy issuance, we have expectations regarding likely performance of the insured risks over the long term.
 Generally, we cannot cancel mortgage insurance coverage or adjust renewal premiums during the life of a policy.
 As a result, higher than anticipated claims generally cannot be offset by premium increases on policies in force or mitigated by our non-renewal or cancellation of insurance coverage.
 Our premiums are subject to approval by state regulatory agencies, which can delay or limit our ability to increase premiums on future policies.
 In addition, our customized rate plans may delay our ability to increase premiums on future policies covered by such plans.
 The premiums we charge, the investment income we earn and the amount of reinsurance we carry may not be adequate to compensate us for the risks and costs associated with the insurance coverage provided to customers.
 An increase in the number or size of claims, compared to what we anticipated when we set the premiums, could adversely affect our results of operations or financial condition.
-Our premium rates are also based in part on the amount of capital we are required to hold increases from the amount we were required to hold when we set the premiums, our returns may be lower than we assumed.
-For a discussion of the amount of capital we are required to hold increases for the of capital we are required to hold meet the GSEs' private mortgage insure eligibility requirements and our returns may decrease if we are required to maintain more capital in order to maintain our eligibility."
+Our premium rates are also based in part on the amount of capital we are required to hold against the insured risk.
+If the amount of capital we are required to hold when we set the premiums, our returns may be lower than we assumed.
+For a discussion of the amount of capital we are required to hold, see our risk factor titled "We may not continue to meet the GSEs' private mortgage insurer eligibility requirements and our returns may decrease if we are required to maintain more capital in order to maintain our eligibility."